DhivehiAI/DhivehiAI.github.io/README.md

 ## Contributing

 * Create a fork of this repo
-* Refer to [Doks documentation](https://getdoks.org/tutorial/introduction/) on making changes
+* Refer below and to [Doks documentation](https://getdoks.org/tutorial/introduction/) on making changes
 * Ensure your changes run locally `npm run start`
+* Make sure there are no linting errors `npm test`
 * Create a pull request

 ### Creating a profile